 An easy recipe for tender, flavorful oven beef back ribs.
 It’s not a quick recipe, but it’s truly easy, and the result is so very flavorful!

-These oven beef back ribs are super easy to make (though not quick), and so tender.
+These oven beef back ribs are super easy to make (though not quick) and they are so tender.
 Whenever I spot beef back ribs at Whole Foods, I immediately buy them.
 We all really enjoy this dish.

 This meat is tough, and needs to be cooked low and slow.
 When cooked properly, beef back ribs are tender, succulent, and very flavorful.
-The fatty meat falls of the bones.
+The fatty meat falls off the bones.

-So don’t try to cook beef back ribs quickly!
-Much like other tough meats, such as chuck roast (see this slow cooker pot roast recipe), brisket (check out my easy oven brisket recipe) or oven baked spare ribs, beef back ribs take time, but this doesn’t mean that making them is difficult.
-On the contrary, this is an easy recipe, perfect for when you’re home anyway and can baste the ribs once in awhile.
+So don’t try to cook them quickly!
+Much like other tough meats, such as chuck roast (see this slow cooker pot roast recipe), brisket (check out my easy oven brisket recipe) or oven baked spare ribs, beef back ribs take time.
+But this doesn’t mean that making them is difficult.
+On the contrary, this is an easy recipe, perfect for when you’re home anyway and can baste the ribs once in a while.

 My favorite way to cook beef back ribs is to bake them in a slow oven, using smoked salt and smoked paprika to give them a smoky flavor, and a marinade of vinegar and hot sauce to help tenderize and caramelize the meat, and give it extra flavor.

 We never have any leftovers when I make these amazing oven beef back ribs.
-But if you do have leftovers, they should keep in the fridge for 3-4 days.
-Gently reheat in the microwave before serving.
+But if you do have leftovers, they should keep in the fridge, in an airtight container, for 3-4 days.
+Gently reheat them in the microwave on 50% power before serving.

 Oven Beef Back Ribs